logician22/energy-talking-points/src/pages/documents/why-government-should-leave-oil-and-gas-mergers-alone.md

     **This is a tremendously dangerous power.**

-- In just the last 6 months, several of the biggest oil and gas deals of the decade including Exxon-Pioneer, Chevron-Hess, Diamondback-Endeavor, and Oxy-Crownrock in have received “Second Request” notices from the FTC, delaying each merger by at least 6 months.[^5]
+- In just the last 6 months, several of the biggest oil and gas deals of the decade including Exxon-Pioneer, Chevron-Hess, Diamondback-Endeavor, and Oxy-Crownrock have received “Second Request” notices from the FTC, delaying each merger by at least 6 months.[^5]
     ![Diamondback Endeavor Merger](/img/diamondback-endeavor.jpg)

 - **Even if the FTC eventually lets a merger through, a delay alone is harmful.** Companies lose valuable time, spend a fortune on lawyers, get distracted from their core work, and the merger’s efficiency benefits are delayed.